AI Configs

 • Apply different safety filters by user type, geography, or application context.

-• Use live metrics for satisfaction, factuality, and hallucination detection to guide rollouts.
+• Use live metrics, including satisfaction and quality signals you define, to guide rollouts.

 These capabilities let you evaluate model behavior in production, run targeted experiments, and adopt new models safely without being locked into a single provider or manual workflow.